Missouri Compromise: Development in Congress

 During the following session (1819–1820), the House passed a similar bill with an amendment, introduced on January 26, 1820, by John W. Taylor of New York, allowing Missouri into the union as a slave state.
 The question had been complicated by the admission in December of Alabama, a slave state, which made the number of slave and free states equal.
 In addition, there was a bill in passage through the House (January 3, 1820) to admit Maine as a free state.

 The Senate decided to connect the two measures.
 It passed a bill for the admission of Maine with an amendment enabling the people of Missouri to form a state constitution.
-Before the bill was returned to the House, a second amendment was adopted, on the motion of Jesse B. Thomas of Illinois, to exclude slavery from the Louisiana Territory north of 36°30 north, the southern boundary of Missouri, except within the limits of the proposed state of Missouri.
+Before the bill was returned to the House, a second amendment was adopted, on the motion of Jesse B. Thomas of Illinois, to exclude slavery from the Louisiana Territory north of the latitude 36°30' north, the southern boundary of Missouri, except within the limits of the proposed state of Missouri.

 The vote in the Senate was 24-20 for the compromise.
 The amendment and the bill passed in the Senate on February 17 and February 18, 1820.
 The House then approved the Senate compromise amendment, 90–87, with all of the opposition coming from representatives from the free states.
 The House then approved the whole bill 134–42 with opposition from the southern states.

 Second Missouri Compromise

 The two houses were at odds on the issue of the legality of slavery but also on the parliamentary question of the inclusion of Maine and Missouri in the same bill.
 The committee recommended the enactment of two laws, one for the admission of Maine and the other an enabling act for Missouri.
 It also recommended having no restrictions on slavery but keeping the Thomas Amendment.
 Both houses agreed, and the measures were passed on March 5, 1820, and signed by President James Monroe on March 6.

 The question of the final admission of Missouri came up during the session of 1820–1821.
 The struggle was revived over a clause in Missouri's new constitution, written in 1820, which required the exclusion of "free negroes and mulattoes" from the state.
-The influence of Kentucky Senator Henry Clay, known as "The Great Compromiser", an act of admission was finally passed if the exclusionary clause of the Missouri constitution should "never be construed to authorize the passage of any law" impairing the privileges and immunities of any U.S. citizen.
+Under the influence of Kentucky Representative Henry Clay, who became known as "The Great Compromiser", an act of admission was finally passed that the exclusionary clause of the Missouri constitution should "never be construed to authorize the passage of any law" impairing the privileges and immunities of any U.S. citizen.
 That deliberately ambiguous provision is sometimes known as the Second Missouri Compromise.